daskcyber/DeepLearningHomeworks/README.md

 # DeepLearningHomeworks
-This reporsitory contains all  the homeworks for the course "Deep Learning " 2020/2021 of University of Padua.
+This reporsitory contains all  the homeworks of the course "Deep Learning " 2020/2021 University of Padua.

 You can try them by your own, they are useful to learn basics of Deep Learning methods and techniques.